Tiny-Earth/DemoSite/site/src/summative.md

     *Call to mind a course you are teaching, have taught, or are planning to teach.*

+    In the *Course Design* module, we asked you to imagine the third week/day for your course and some objectives for that moment in time.

+    Then in *Active Learning Experiences*, we asked you to design an activity that embodies active learning experiences around one objective.

-    How could students demonstrate enduring understanding of the scientific content and concepts that were established as learning objectives?
+    How could students demonstrate enduring understanding of the scientific content and concepts related to that objective?

-    In what ways could they demonstrate scientific skills, knowledge, and competencies?
+    In what ways could they demonstrate scientific skills, knowledge, and competencies related to that objective?

+    Be sure to imagine several, varied ways students could demonstrate the objective, and take time to think through this so that you broaden your understanding of the objective.

 !!! tip ""